Available 24X7 Call For Free Consultation (281) 587-1111

 Getting Help from an Experienced Wrongful Death Attorney

-Losing a loved one is never easy, but it can be even more difficult when someone else’s negligence or wrongdoing causes their person’s death.
+Losing a loved one is never easy, but it can be even more difficult when someone else’s negligence or wrongdoing causes their death.
 In these cases, the surviving family members need to understand their rights as beneficiaries in a Texas wrongful death case.
 Filing a wrongful death action requires an expert Houston wrongful death lawyer.

 If you have lost a loved one due to someone else’s actions, call Baumgartner Law Firm for a FREE CONSULTATION.
 Our compassionate team will answer your questions and provide the support you need.
 Call us at (281) 587-1111.